j4w8n/pijoy/README.md

 ## Definitions

-"problem details" - A RFC-defined JSON format that provides actionable information about errors returned from an API.
+"problem details" - An RFC-defined JSON format that provides actionable information about errors returned from an API.

 "problem instance" - A specific instance of a problem detail, with a few guaranteed pieces of information.